dankamongmen/notcurses/USAGE.md

 // of the "alternate screen".
 This flag inhibits use of smcup/rmcup.
 #define NCOPTION_NO_ALTERNATE_SCREEN 0x0040

-// If the DISPLAY environment variable is defined, Notcurses will attempt to
-// connect to the specified X.org server using xcb.
-Failure to do so will not
-// halt Notcurses initialization, but this prevents the attempt from being made.
-#define NCOPTION_NO_XCB_CONNECT      0x0100ull

 // Configuration for notcurses_init().
 typedef struct notcurses_options {
   // The name of the terminfo database entry describing this terminal.
 If NULL,